-The PL and DHC files are tabulations of the PPMF datasets $\Zp$ and $\Zh$.
-In addition to the PL and DHC files, the USCB released the NMF $\Tp(\Xp)$ and $\Th(\Xh)$ produced for the PL and DHC files \citep{uscensusbureauReleaseDatesSet2023} and the PPMF $\Zp$ and $\Zh$ for the DHC file \citep{uscensusbureau2020CensusData}.
-The Demographic Profile and the 118th Congressional District Summary File are retabulations of the DHC file \citep{santos2020CensusDemographic, uscensusbureau2020Census118th2023}.
+The PL and the DHC are tabulations of the PPMF data sets $\Zp$ and $\Zh$.
+In addition to the PL and the DHC, the USCB released the NMF $\Tp(\Xp)$ and $\Th(\Xh)$ produced for the PL and the DHC \citep{uscensusbureauReleaseDatesSet2023}, and the PPMF $\Zp$ and $\Zh$ produced for the DHC \citep{uscensusbureau2020CensusData}.
+The Demographic Profile and the 118th Congressional District Summary File are retabulations of the DHC \citep{santos2020CensusDemographic, uscensusbureau2020Census118th2023}.

-\begin{theorem} The TDA satisfies the DP specification \SpecTDA\ with privacy-loss budget $\rho^2 = 2.63$ for the PL file and $\rho^2 = 15.29$ for the DHC file.
+\begin{theorem} The TDA satisfies the DP specification \SpecTDA\ with PLB $\rho^2 = 2.63$ for the PL and $\rho^2 = 15.29$ for the DHC.
 (Note that these budgets do not vary with the universe $\D \in \DTDA$.)

 In the opposite direction, let $\bm c'$ be any proper subset of TDA's invariants.
-Then TDA does not satisfy \SpecTDAPrime\ with any finite budget $\rho$. \end{theorem}
+Then the TDA does not satisfy \SpecTDAPrime\ with any finite budget $\rho$. \end{theorem}